2010 United States House of Representatives elections in Connecticut: Polling

 October polls conducted by the website CT Capitol Report had shown DeLauro leading Labriola by the largest margins of any of the state's five congressional districts.

+Predictions

 Results

 Note: DeLauro also appeared on the line of the Connecticut Working Families Party and received 9,021 votes on it.
 Her Working Families and Democratic votes have been aggregated together on this table.

 District 4

 Incumbent Democratic Congressman Jim Himes was challenged by Republican State Senator Dan Debicella.